Mandira Bedi

-Early life and family
+Early life and education

 Mandira Bedi was born in Calcutta to Verinder Singh and Gita Bedi.
-She has a maternal relation with Teji Singh who is wife of Marshal of the Indian Air Force Arjan Singh.
-Her elder brother is a bank investor.
 She did her schooling at Cathedral and John Connon School, Bombay and graduated from the St. Xavier's College, Bombay.
 Thereafter, she did her post graduation from Sophia Polytechnic College, Bombay.

 Personal life

 Bedi with her husband Raj Kaushal at Esha Deol's wedding reception in 2012.

+She has a maternal relation with Teji Singh who is wife of Marshal of the Indian Air Force Arjan Singh.
+Her elder brother is a bank investor.

 Bedi married Raj Kaushal on 14 February 1999.
 It was announced on 27 January 2011 that the couple was expecting their first child.
 Bedi gave birth to a boy named Vir on 19 June 2011 at the Lilavati Hospital, Mumbai.
 In 2013, Bedi and her husband applied to adopt a girl.
 On 28 July 2020, they adopted a 4-year-old and named her Tara Bedi Kaushal.

-Kaushal died on 30 June 2021 due to a cardiac arrest.
+Raj Kaushal died on 30 June 2021 due to a cardiac arrest.